what are optical fibres?

-It is a glass or plastic core surrounded by a cladding made up of a similar material but with a lower refractive index.
-Its diameter is much small compared to its length.
+Optical fiber is a glass or plastic core surrounded by a cladding made up of a similar material but with a lower refractive index.
+Also as you can see here, its diameter is much small compared to its length.

 Kindly Sign up for a personalised experience